CMO Letter to very high risk patients.

 In order for patients to consult with the most appropriate healthcare professional the receptionist will need to ask questions and then direct you to the most appropriate professional. ie Advanced Nurse Practitioner, Nurse, Healthcare Assistant or Doctor.
 You may also be directed to other health professional where appropriate, Pharmacy, Optician, Physio etc.

 Our Advanced Nurse Practitioner (ANP) is highly skilled and qualified to deal with a wide variety of on the day requests.
-Lisa (ANP) will triage requests, see patients and refer patients on to another healthcare professional where necessary.
+The ANP will triage requests, see patients and refer patients on to another healthcare professional where necessary.

 We have telephone appointments where you can speak to our ANP or if more appropriate speak with a GP for a routine telephone consultation.